Dr-Octavius/cosmos/README.md

 - **CI/CD Integration** (e.g., GitHub Actions, GitLab CI) for automated testing and deployments.
 - To add Documentation on proper sanitation procedures for dev environment (when the dev folder is used etc.)
 - To add Documentation on how to scale to different locations for dev environment (primarily through the terraform script, no creation of new workspace on HCP Terraform)
+- TO add Documentation on how dev is about creating the sanfbox, and individual teams will create the resources in their own repo devs.
+Resource Reqs are consolidated and placed in Staging in this repo

 ## License